Fitness Model Brit Manuela Leans Back With Her Legs Spread While Wearing Skimpy Two-Piece

 "I love how nice you were to the waitress at the restaurant," one fan recalled, adding a crying-face symbol to emphasize their tender feelings.

-“of course!!
-I think we should be nice and respectful to everyone!”
+"Of course!!
+I think we should be nice and respectful to everyone!"
 Brit replied.

-“Absolutely.
+"Absolutely.
 Great words.
-God bless beautiful lady!!” a second person exclaimed, who seemed to appreciate her musing in the caption.
+God bless beautiful lady!!" a second follower exclaimed, seemingly appreciating her musing in the caption.

-“Beautiful as always!!!
-You’re awesome, you always look so amazing,” a fourth person gushed.

 Those who were apparently rendered speechless by the post still made their feelings known through the use of affectionate and suggestive emoji.
 The page was saturated with flames and hearts, as well as drooling, kissing, and heart-eyes faces.

-At the end of last month, The Inquisitr covered a sultry video share in which Brit modeled a trio of lacy bodysuits from the brand Adore Me that the leggy model deemed were some of her favorites.
+At the end of last month, The Inquisitr covered a sultry video share in which Brit modeled a trio of lacy bodysuits from the brand Adore Me that the leggy model included among her favorites.
 She flirtatiously teased viewers by tugging at her lingerie and flaunting her killer assets while rotating through the collection in a quick succession of clips.
-To date, over 71,000 likes have been recorded.
+To date, it has received over 71,000 likes.